AndreiBoris/toronto-theatre-map/plan.md

 * Look into [Web Scraping](https://blog.hartleybrody.com/web-scraping/)
 * Scrape Theatre Now and Mooney On theatre reviews?
 * How to get there from TTC
+* Robust site that won't get outdated if a theatre goes out of business or moves

 ### Responsive Design